Looking for language arts extension activities, ones that can be used in a variety of ways? These extensions are perfect for ending English lessons.

 Plus, an assortment of literature graphic organizers allows for student choice.

-I’ll demonstrate this quick grammar activity with nouns.
+I’ll demonstrate a focused ELA extension activity with nouns.

 And!
 The next day, we begin with that activity and branch from there.
 I arrange the sticky notes into different categories.
 Our class discussion can lead us to literature or grammar.